-In aid of Life Skills week we attended Daisy Buds First Aid course.
+In aid of Roles and Responsibilities week we attended Daisy Buds First Aid course.
 When you approach a casualty, it is difficult to remember which things to do first.
 It's important to do everything in the right order.
 We used DRABC to help us.

 We practiced what to do when we have an unconscious but breathing casualty.
 Here's Darcie-Mae demonstrating...